Current Grant Opportunities

 Is there a required format for my letters of support?

 The format of letters of support is left to the discretion of the writer; please refer to each program’s RFP for content requirements.
 All letters should be submitted on institutional letterhead.
+In general, support letters should be written by someone familiar with the applicant’s work in general and/or the proposed project specifically.

-Please note that additional letters, uploaded as part of the appendix, may be required to verify support from pharmaceutical partners or other collaborating entities.
+Additional letters, uploaded as part of the appendix, may be required to verify support from pharmaceutical partners or other collaborating entities.
 Review each program’s RFP for details.

 Is there any specific format for publications?